FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-launchpad-accelerator-ii-nfts.md

 Nftfy offers a unique way to approach the buying and selling of NFT works.
 NFT fractions provide another method of exchanging value on the chain, with each portion of an NFT having its own weight as a subset of the whole.
 It's easy to consider this in terms of a company, where each fractional component of an NFT is a share, which can be traded independently of the company itself.
 As a result, NFT fractions can "discover" their own price on the open market, embodying true free-market principles.

-### Learn more about Nftfy

-Those who are interested in Nftfy can learn more about the project [on Nftfy's website](https://nftfy.org/#/).

 ## Paras

 _Paras is a system for supporting and developing crypto-native intellectual properties._